This powerful photo shows what's happening now at the border

 "We're putting out our own reliable information about the process and eligibility and what they need to do. ...
 For a Venezuelan migrant, it can be quite confusing," she said.

-Is this a shift at the border or a 'publicity stunt'?
+Is this a shift at the border or a 'PR stunt'?
 That depends who you ask

 The Biden administration's announcement last week drew immediate skepticism from some of the agents charged with enforcing it.